Carlisle Indian Industrial School

 with the Cumberland County Historical Society.

-Our express purpose in keeping this history alive is to
+Our express purpose in keeping this history alive is

-encourage historians to envigorate a troubling conversation
+encourage historians to invigorate a troubling conversation

-the Carlisle Indian School student names
+and to deliver the Carlisle Indian School student names

 to their respective nations.